 - Stop putting unrealistic expectations on your tiny child.
 This is a hard one for me and something I still struggle with.
 For instance, my six month old son decided that 20 minute catnaps are his jam.
 I have been trying to force 2 hour naps on him, like his 2.5 year old sister takes.
 Clearly, he’s not having it.
 So, in order to keep from screaming at him after he wakes up screaming for the billionth time, I just get him up and let him play until he’s tired again.
 When he’s ready, he’ll sleep for longer and on that day I will rejoice.
 But for now, I just have to readjust my expectations for him (another example of go with the flow, too).

 Those are my tips; take them for what they’re worth.
-I wish I could say that I was one of those women who transitioned into motherhood gracefully and naturally.
-I am not.
-I am a bumbling idiot who was ill prepared for the shock of motherhood.
-I bet I’m not the only one.
+I wish I could say that I was one of those women who transitioned into motherhood gracefully and naturally, but I am not.
+I am a bumbling idiot who was ill prepared for the shock of motherhood, and even less prepared for the shock of being a stay at home mom.
+I’m sure I’m not the only one.
 And that’s okay.
 We’re in this together, mamas!
 Hang on and enjoy the ride!

-I would love to hear what your tips are for finding sanity as a mom?
+I would love to hear what your tips are for finding sanity as a stay at home mom?
 How about you working moms?
 What are your tips for other working moms new to the game?